Frontier Airlines adding 7 nonstop cities from Colorado Springs

-COLORADO SPRINGS - Frontier Airlines announced today they will be adding 7 nonstop destinations from Colorado Springs.
+COLORADO SPRINGS - Frontier Airlines announced Tuesday it will add seven nonstop destinations from Colorado Springs.

-“Thanks to the terrific support of the entire Colorado Springs community as well as the surrounding area after we added Orlando and Phoenix service, we’re able to announce seven new seasonal cities at the same time today,” said Barry Biffle, Frontier's president and CEO.
+“Thanks to the terrific support of the entire Colorado Springs community as well as the surrounding area after we added Orlando and Phoenix service, we’re able to announce seven new seasonal cities at the same time today,” Barry Biffle said, Frontier's president and CEO.

 Below is a summary of the new services being offered.